MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 ### To use this insight

-In the **Viva Insights** pane, select **Follow up on your requests**.
+In the **Insights** pane, select **Follow up on your requests**.
 This insight is available only in English.

 ![Follow up on your requests.](../../images/mya/use/follow-up-on-your-requests.png)

-This opens a panel that displays Viva Insights for each of your suggested follow-up tasks.
+This opens a panel that displays insights for each of your suggested follow-up tasks.

 ![Follow ups.](../../images/mya/use/follow-ups-card-62.png)